 | Home Earth

-___ EstoniaDestination Estonia, a virtual guide to Estonia, a Baltic country on the southern coast of the Gulf of Finland, which is part of the Baltic Sea.
-The Eastern European country is borded by Latvia and Russia, and shares a maritime border with Finland.
 The former Soviet republic became independent in 1991.
-With an area of 45,227 km2 it is slightly larger than Denmark or slightly smaller than the U.S. states of New Hampshire and Vermont combined.
+With an area of 45,227 km² the country is slightly larger than Denmark or slightly smaller than the U.S. states of New Hampshire and Vermont combined.

-Estonia has a population of 1.35 million people, spoken languages are Estonian (official), Russian and some Swedish and Finish.
+Estonia has a population of 1.3 million people (in 2015).
+Capital and largest city is Tallinn, spoken languages are Estonian (a Finnic language; official), Russian and some Swedish and Finish.

 Republic of Estonia | Eesti Vabariik